mdn/curriculum/curriculum/3-extensions/6-testing.md

   - Fix the code and rerun the tests to make sure they pass, and ensure that new errors have not been introduced by the code updates (regression testing).

-- Understand the typical tool set used to run automated tests:
+- Understand the typical toolset used to run automated tests:

   - Use a combination of physical devices and virtual machines (such as [VirtualBox](https://www.virtualbox.org/)) to make the different browser and device combinations available.